-- One-third real estate aesthetics or “eye candy” (i.e. beautiful real estate pictures, short videos of your home tours, photos of your recent sales, etc.)
+- Real Estate aesthetics or “eye candy” (beautiful real estate pictures, short videos of your home tours, photos of your recent sales)

-- One-third industry knowledge (advice, tips, data, statistics, market trends, etc).
+- Share industry knowledge (advice, tips, data, statistics, market trends)

-This type of content will help you reach potential clients and it will demonstrate that you know the local market.
+This type of content will help you reach potential clients, and demonstrate that you know the local market.

 Your audience needs to see you as approachable.
 Sharing a few things about your current community will open up the lines of communication.
-You can ask something simple like what their favourite local restaurant is.
-This will show that you are involved in the community, that you care, and that you are willing to maintain relationships during and after-sales.
+Ask something simple like what their favourite local restaurant is.
+In this way, you display your involvement in the community, that you care, and that you are willing to maintain relationships during and after-sales.

 #2 – Keep it active

-It is very difficult to keep social media accounts up to date especially if you are working as a full-time agent.
+It’s challenging to keep social media accounts up-to-date, especially if you are working as a full-time agent.

-You might not have enough time in the day or you might feel that you don’t have any good ideas for content.
+You might not have enough time in the day or feel that you don’t have any good ideas for content.

-Try setting up a timetable that dictates your posting and the content you are going to put out during the day.
+Try setting up a weekly schedule that dictates your posting and the content you will share during the day.